Taking stock of contributions to the common good

 Christina Teuber, co-manager, Das Theaterkolleg, Lucerne

-Ralf Nacke, business and Economy for the Common Good consultant
+Ralf Nacke, consultant for business and Economy for the Common Good

 Patric Gehrig, Bureau Substrat, freelance actor / producer / director, Lucerne

-Béla Rothenbühler, Kollektiv Fetter Vetter, freelance author / dramaturg, Lucerne
+Béla Rothenbühler, Kollektiv Fetter Vetter, freelance author / dramaturge, Lucerne

 Damiàn Dlaboah, Kollektiv Fetter Vetter, freelance director, Lucerne